vividaecher/viviroofs/README.md

-# viviroofs
+# vividaecher
 Hello!
 I am Vivi.
-I am a Frontend- UX-Designer from Cologne.
-This will be my own portflio website.
+I am a Webdesigner from Cologne.
+This is my own portflio website.